sm1215/tallymin/README.md

   - guard number inputs from NaN
   - refactored events into a combination of configuration and storage into handlers object for organization
   - added the quick sores table for quick repeatable scores - round 1 = 10, round 2 = 30, etc
+  - add quicksorts events when a new row is added to main table